 “In the modern economy, bank deposits are often the default type of money.
 Most people now receive payment of their salary in bank deposits rather than currency.
 And rather than swapping those deposits back into currency, many consumers use them as a store of value and, increasingly, as the medium of exchange.

 “For example, when a consumer pays a shop by debit card, the banking sector reduces the amount it owes to that consumer — the consumer’s deposits are reduced — while increasing the amount it owes to the shop — the shop’s deposits are increased.
-The consumer has used the deposits directly as the medium of exchange without having to convert them into currency.”
+The consumer has used the deposits directly as the medium of exchange without having to convert them into currency [notes and coins].”
 (Bank of England: Money in the modern economy: an introduction)